34tbr34d/BESS-2024-24/Assignment3.md

 **MOVING FORWARD WITH ONLY 30T WHICH IS MAJORITY OF CYL, NEED ASSISTENCE TO FIND WHAT WENT WRONG AND THEN COMPLETE SAME UPCOMING STEPS WITH 29T**

-4. Re Filter Data - same as step 2.2, only keep value 5
+4. Refilter Data - same as step 2.2, only keep value 5

-5. jsndjnsjdfn
+5. Raster => Raster Calculator

+Goal is to intersect these layers, creating points on the map where the raster layers overlap

+  5.1.
+Formula was erosion raster * land cover raster
+          (1=high erosion, 0=no erosion), (1=crop land, 0=noncropland)

+  5.2 Was hoping raster would be: 1= areas with both high erosion and crop land, 0 = other areas

+DID NOT WORK - CREATED A FILE WITH NUMEROUS VALUES RANGING FROM 64 TO 2871?
+AREAS ARE SHADED AND NOT SPECIFICALLY OVERLAPPED?

+ASSUMED ISSUE WAS BECAUSE DATA **WAS NOT CLASSIFIED INTO BINARY?**

-6. Reclassify data using Table
+6. Reclassify data using Table - Erosion Potential Raster

 Using classes:
 1) 1 < x ≤ 5 → 0
 2) 6 < x ≤ 10 → 1

+''' processing.run("native:reclassifybytable", {'INPUT_RASTER':'C:/Users/localuser/Documents/GIS data/overlap_30T_EroPot_2.tif','RASTER_BAND':1,'TABLE':['1','5','0','6','10','1'],'NO_DATA':-9999,'RANGE_BOUNDARIES':0,'NODATA_FOR_MISSING':False,'DATA_TYPE':5,'OUTPUT':'C:/Users/localuser/Documents/GIS data/reclassified_EroPot.tif'}) '''

+**DID NOT WORK??
+SAME ISSUE**, THIS RECLASSIFICATION CREATED THE SAME LAYER THE PREVIOUS STEP CREATED, ALONG WITH THE SAME BAND VALUES RANGING FROM 64 TO 2871?